Teacher Information

 • pay the application processing fee, which officially SUBMITS the application for review.

-After registration, the student receives a Project Code and personalized instructions via a detailed Project Page.
-You may read a general version of the application instructions here.
+After registration, the student (or team leader) receives a Project Code and personalized instructions via a detailed Project Page.
+You can read a step-by-step guide to the application process here.

 Teacher access to a project Forms Folder is possible but not automatic.
 Either the student/team leader or the Fair Administrator can grant access.